steveiliop56/tinyauth-docs/docs/reference/api.md

 Authorization: Basic base64(username:password)
 ```

-::: warning
+:::warning
 Basic auth is permanent authorization meaning that if somebody obtains your header he can use it to login everywhere and it **won't** expire like the cookie will.
 :::

-::: warning
+:::note
 Basic auth is disabled for accounts with TOTP configured for security reasons.
 :::

-When using basic auth, tinyauth assumes you are running in _API_ mode meaning that it will never return a redirect or plain html (e.g. the `/api/auth/traefik` endpoint will return 302 if you are not logged in), instead it will return API compatible responses like:
+When using basic auth or a client that does not include `text/html` in the `Accept` header, Tinyauth assumes you are running in _API_ mode meaning that it will never return a redirect or plain html (e.g. the `/api/auth/traefik` endpoint will return 302 if you are not logged in), instead it will return API compatible responses like:

 ```json
 {